1,000+ Opportunities

 Scoring criteria used to review proposals for this grant.

-Based on current listing details, eligibility includes: Legally registered nonprofits, charities, or equivalent not-for-profit organizations; U.S.-based must hold 501(c)(3) status; focused on workforce development helping people access, prepare for, and succeed in an AI-powered workforce, especially young adults overcoming barriers.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Legally registered nonprofits, charities, or equivalent not-for-profit organizations; U.S.-based must hold 501(c)(3) status; focused on workforce development helping people access, prepare for, and succeed in an AI-powered workforce, especially young adults overcoming barriers.
+Confirm the full requirements in the official notice before applying.

 The LinkedIn Future of Work Fund 2026 is a global philanthropic grant initiative that doubled its commitment to $3 million for 2026 to help nonprofit organizations prepare young people for a rapidly changing labor market shaped by artificial intelligence.
 Building on the inaugural 2025 round, the fund provides unrestricted grants of $200,000-$300,000 to organizations demonstrating clear approaches to AI literacy and digital skills training, career pathways using AI-enabled tools, and workforce adaptability programs.
 The fund prioritizes organizations serving young adults aged 18-24 facing structural barriers to employment, with geographic focus on France, Germany, India, United Kingdom, and United States.
 Selected organizations receive monetary grants plus strategic assistance from LinkedIn's workforce development ecosystem.
 Applications are reviewed by LinkedIn's Social Impact team along with an external panel of workforce development and AI experts.

-The Ethics and Governance of Artificial Intelligence Fund is sponsored by John S. and James L. Knight Foundation, Omidyar Network, LinkedIn founder Reid Hoffman, Hewlett Foundation, and others.
-A fund to apply humanities, social sciences, and other disciplines to the development of AI, with a goal to advance the development of ethical AI in the public interest.
+Ethics and Governance of Artificial Intelligence Fund is sponsored by John S. and James L. Knight Foundation, Omidyar Network, LinkedIn founder Reid Hoffman, Hewlett Foundation, and others.
+This fund supports work around the world that advances the development of ethical AI in the public interest, with an emphasis on applied research and education.

 Future of Work Fund is a grant from LinkedIn that funds nonprofit organizations helping people navigate the rapidly changing labor market driven by artificial intelligence.
 The Fund supports workforce development innovations, particularly those focused on young adults gaining AI literacy, digital skills, and access to new job opportunities.
 By 2030, 70% of job skills are expected to change due to AI, and this fund addresses that transition.
 Awards range from $200,000 to $300,000 USD.
 Eligible applicants are legally registered nonprofit or charitable organizations focused on workforce development and AI innovation.